SLPVH/slp-rewards/README.md

 * TokenID: The ID of the token you want to use on the Reward Server

-* FundingAddress: The BCH address used to fund the token for the server
+* FundingAddress: The BCH address used to fund the token for the server (For minting endpoint, assumption is that this address has the minting baton for the token)

 * FundingWif: The BCH Private Key used to fund the token for the server